zubairov/tesb-rt-se/examples/README.txt

 OSGi container that can be obtained from: http://www.talend.com/download.php#ESB

-crmservice: CRM service for Rent a Car Demo Example.
+rent-a-car/crmservice: CRM service for Rent a Car Demo Example.

-reservationservice: Reservation service for Rent a Car Demo Example.
+rent-a-car/reservationservice: Reservation service for Rent a Car Demo Example.

-app-reservation: Rental Client provides the basic functionality to search for the available cars within a given time period.
+rent-a-car/app-reservation: Rental Client provides the basic functionality to search for the available cars within a given time period.

 locator: Service Locator example.

-sam: illustrates how to deploy and configure Service Activity Monitoring on CXF based project.
+sam: Service Activity Monitoring example.